Jayasenthur/census_standardization/README.md

 ## Overview

-This project focuses on cleaning, processing, and analyzing census data to ensure uniformity, accuracy, and accessibility.
+This project focuses on cleaning, processing, and analyzing census data to ensure uniformity, accuracy, and accessibility for further analysis and visualization.

 ## Basic workflow